-Fiber Optic Communication Systems Training
+Fiber Optic Communications Systems Training

-|Commitment||3 days, 7-8 hours a day.|
+|Commitment||3 Days, 7-8 hours a day.|

 |User Ratings||Average User Rating 4.8 See what learners said|

 Fiber Optic Communications Systems Training investigates the basic aspects of digital and analog fiber-optic communications systems.
 Topics include sources and receivers, optical fibers and their propagation characteristics, and optical fiber systems.
 The principles of operation and properties of optoelectronic components, as well as signal guiding characteristics of glass fibers, are discussed.
 System design issues include both analog and digital point-to-point optical links and fiber-optic networks.

 - 3 days of Fiber Optic Communications Systems Training with an expert instructor